nadeemakhter0602/Distributed-Download/README.md

 ```

 The Local IP address of the interface used to download the file can be retrieved by running `ipconfig`.
 This allows us to have multiple clients in the same device using two different interfaces, e.g. An Ethernet connection and a seperate WiFi connection.

+Currently, the client sends downloaded data to the merge server in 16 KiB chunks.